-Select Save to apply any changes made to the GC.
+Select Apply to save any changes made to the GC.

 Configuring the IP address for the GC

 For network (LAN) operation, the GC needs an IP address.
 It can get this from a DHCP server, or it can be entered directly from the touchscreen.
 In either case, see your LAN administrator for appropriate settings.